 Before embarking on the swimming lessons, it is crucial to understand that not all dog breeds are designed for swimming.
 Some breeds are natural swimmers, like the Labrador and the Golden Retriever.
 On the other hand, breeds like Bulldogs and Pugs might struggle due to their short legs and muzzle, making it hard for them to keep their nose and mouth above water.

-This might interest you : What Are the Pros and Cons of Using a Cat Backpack for Urban Adventures?
+Also to see : What Are the Pros and Cons of Using a Cat Backpack for Urban Adventures?

 If your pet falls into the latter category, don’t despair.
 Extra attention, caution, and possibly a well-fitting life jacket or vest may be needed to ensure their safety in the water.